 Most specialty store employees are trained to help you select the best shoe for your foot.
 Based on your gait and other influencing factors, these employees can help you try on a variety of running shoes to find your perfect pair.
 As you browse, look for styles with additional cushioning around the areas where your feet need support.
 Always try on shoes while you are wearing the type of sock you plan to run in.

 Remember that running shoes should offer a snug but not tight fit.
 Leave 3/8 to 1/2 inch, or roughly a thumb’s width, between your longest toe and the front of the shoe.
 Your heel should rest on a supportive back but not feel forced or pressed.
 Be sure to take a practice jog around the store to make sure these requirements are met with movement.

 Running shoes should be replaced with wear.
 Experts suggest every 6 months or 600 miles.
 If you’re considering a new pair of shoes, be sure to give yourself ample time to break them in based on your preference.

 If you’re training for a marathon, schedule an appointment to make sure you’re in peak physical condition as you take off for the finish line.
-Visit the UPMC Center for Sports Medicine online or call 1-855-93-SPORT (77678) to make an appointment talk to an expert.
+Visit UPMC Sports Medicine online or call 1-855-93-SPORT (77678) to make an appointment talk to an expert.